D. T. H. van der Merwe: Club career

 returned to the Glasgow line up on the bench for the important RaboDirect Pro12 match against Treviso in Italy towards the end of the regular 2011/12 season.
 He was brought on as a substitute as the game looked to be slipping away from the Warriors when he picked up a ball in the midfield in the 76th Minute and scored a deciding try.

 Van der Merwe signed a new two-year contract in 2013 committing himself to Glasgow until at least 2015.

 On 19 February 2015, it was confirmed that Van der Merwe had signed a contract with the Scarlets, leaving Glasgow Warriors after the 2014/15 season.
 He currently has 39 tries in 90 appearances for the Scottish club.
 His final game for the club was their victory in the 2014/15 Pro 12 final, in which Van der Merwe scored a try.

 Van der Merwe missed the first few games of his debut Scarlets season due to being with Canada at the Rugby World Cup.
 But once he returned, he made quite an impact, scoring two tries on his debut in a 25–14 victory against Leinster.

-On 4 January 2017 it was announced van der Merwe was leaving the Scarlets at the end of the 2016–17 season.
+On 4 January 2017, it was announced Van der Merwe was leaving the Scarlets at the end of the 2016–17 season.
 It was announced on 22 February that Merwe has signed for English club Newcastle Falcons in the Aviva Premiership from the 2017–18 season.

-However, on 15 March 2018, van der Merwe left Newcastle with immediate effect to re-sign for Glasgow Warriors back in the Pro14.
+However, on 15 March 2018, Van der Merwe left Newcastle with immediate effect to re-sign for Glasgow Warriors back in the Pro14.

-Van der Merwe has been drafted to Ayr in the Scottish Premiership for the 2018–19 season.
+Van der Merwe was drafted to Ayr in the Scottish Premiership for the 2018–19 season.
+He left Glasgow Warriors as their then all-time leading try scorer with 54 tries, but his record was later beaten by George Horne.

+Van der Merwe joined the LA Giltinis ahead of the 2021 Major League Rugby season, spending two seasons with the club.
+Van der Merwe retired from rugby after the Giltinis were expelled from the MLR ahead of the 2022 playoffs due to a violation of league rules and the club was disbanded.